apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 At last, I feel I have caught up with the pop music of 2024.

 I have been listening to more music released in 2024, and a few albums have been quite good.
 The girl in red album, the Clairo album, the Faye Webster album, the Charli XCX record, etc. But The Last Dinner Party is just some really fresh rock sound from a newer band.
 And it's good.
 I don't know what about them, but it gives some very renaissance-y vibe that I enjoy.
-The whole album is great though, and you all should give it a listen.
+The whole album is great though (_Feminine Urge_ and _Sinner_ being some of the other tracks I enjoy), and you all should give it a listen.

 Other shoutouts: